Molasses Crinkle Scones

 Putting crinkles in Molasses Crinkle Scones.

-Brush milk over the tops of the triangles followed by coarse sugar crystals.
+Brush milk over the tops of the triangles followed by a sprinkle of coarse sugar crystals.
 Regular granulated sugar works great, too.
-Just sprinkle the sugar on.

 Molasses Crinkle cookies next to a Molasses Crinkle Scone